Skip to main content

 photo: Pastor Elías Murillo MartínezPastor Elías Murillo Martínez (Colombia) is a lawyer and currently an Independent consultant, a member of the Steering Committee of the Project “Economist Impact on Inclusion in Health” (The Economist Group).
 He was a member (2008 -2020) and vice president (2018 -2020) of the Committee for the Elimination of Racial Discrimination (CERD) of the UN.
 He has over 17 years of experience at the managerial and advisory level of Colombia’s Ministries of the Interior and Foreign Affairs.
 He has published several essays and opinion columns on the rights of people of African descent.
 Author and promoter of several international initiatives in favour of people of African descent, including the Year-Decade; CERD’s General Recommendations 34 and 36 on Racism and Racial Discrimination against people of African descent and on racial profiling, which also address algorithmic bias, respectively; as well as CERD’s contributions to the Program of Activities for the Decade, which included an International Declaration on the Rights of People of African Descent, currently in progress.

 photo: Michael McEachraneMichael McEachrane (Sweden), Rapporteur - is an international activist for the human rights of people of African descent as well as a researcher in Black (Nordic and European) Studies, Human Rights Studies and Postcolonialism.
 As an activist he has, among other things, co-founded several civil society organizations, been deeply involved in the UN International Decade for People of African Descent, the establishment of the Permanent Forum of People of African Descent, and EU recognition of the fundamental rights of people of African descent.
 As a researcher he is, among other things, the editor of Afro-Nordic Landscapes: Equality and Race in Northern Europe, and the author of numerous articles and book chapters on such topics as Pan-Africanism and African diaspora in Europe, anti-discrimination law and systemic racism, and Black Swedish Studies.
-Currently, he is working on two books, Sweden and the Others: Decolonial Perspectives, and, Decolonial Justice: Black Europeans and Human Rights.
+He has a book coming out fall 2024, Decolonial Sweden, and is currently working on a monograph, Decolonial Justice: On Race and Human Rights.
 He is also a frequent commentator on issues of race for Swedish and international media.
-Dr. McEachrane is currently a Visiting Researcher at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden.
+Dr. McEachrane is currently a 2024 Visiting Fellow at the Harvard Law School Human Rights Program and a 2024-2025 Racial Justice Fellow at the Harvard Kennedy School Carr Center, a Visiting Senior Researcher at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden, and an External Affiliate at the University College London (UCL) Sarah Parker Remond Centre Centre for the Study of Racism and Racialisation.